ids/drupal-k8s/README.md

 Front end proxying and ingress via Traefik, Nginx or Tectonic Ingress is left as an excercise for the user.

-## Ansible Drupal Template Configuration File
+## Ansible Hosts File Configuration

 Fairly self explanatory, adjust to your environment: